ZSR3004/Cell-Tracking/docs/STYLEGUIDE.md

 ## 7. Error Handling

 We will use try: except for error handling within our code.
-When moving into the except branch, we will make sure to log what's happening.
+When moving into the except branch, we will make sure to log what's happening.poetry install specific

 ## 8. Logging